-How do we deliver on our promises from Data Transformations?
+How do we deliver our Data Transformation promises?

-Obviously, the success of any Data Transformation depends on many factors.
-Key to these is the integration of the target state with the organisation’s strategy, functions and operations will make or break its overall success.
-In addition, the dependence of successful Data Transformations on corresponding successful organisational transformations is often paid too little attention – if not totally ignored.
+Obviously, the success of any Data Transformation depends on many factors, but the successful integration of the target state with the organisation’s strategy, functions and operations will make or break its overall success.
+In addition, the dependence of successful Data Transformations on corresponding successful organisational transformations, is often paid little attention – if not totally ignored.

 A Blueprint for successful Data Transformations

-Typically, Data Transformations are specified in Technological terms.
-Whilst this level of detail is quite obviously required, there is an abstracted level above this which specifies what data behaviours are required.
-These behaviours must form the design basis of the Data Flows and the Data Persistence elements specified in any Solution Architectural and Technical Architectural diagrams.
+Typically, Data Transformations are specified and articulated almost exclusively in technological terms.
+Whilst this level of detail is quite obviously required, there is an abstracted level above this which specifies what data outcomes are essential.
+These outcomes must form the Data Architectural definitions of the Data Flows and the Data Persistence elements specified in any Solution Architectural and Technical Architectural diagrams.
 Such definitions are the patterns that will underpin the success of Data Transformations, as they promote standardised integration of the Data Governance and Data Management infrastructure and metadata.

-In this model, any Consumer must access data only from Authorised Producers and these must have their Governance Metadata Domains fully documented and ratified, in order to be deemed ‘Authorised’.
+In the Producer-Consumer approach, any Consumer must access data only from Authorised Producers and these must have their Governance Metadata Domains fully documented and ratified, in order to be deemed ‘Authorised’.

 To become Authorised, the Producer must satisfy the constraints imposed by the data control framework.
 This would include, for example, Data Quality and Data Retention policies.
 The interactions and integration of these Control Domains and the operational data of an organisation is also specified in the framework.
 The metadata flows and exchanges must support the governance and management of the data in terms of its:

 - Control and

-The Reference Data Architecture can be used as a check in technical delivery streams for each component being delivered, in terms of the expected data behaviour of that component.
-Of particular criticality is the way that the component needs to interact with the Governance Metadata Domains.
+Our Reference Data Assurance Framework can be used as a design ‘check-list’ in technical delivery streams for each component being delivered, because it specifies the expected data behaviour of that component.

-As an example, if we look at the Transformation component in the schematic.
+Let’s take a look at ③, the Transformation component in the schematic.
 This defines the mappings and any other modifications, such as aggregation, applied to the source data so that is conforms to the semantic definitions of the produced data.
 These transformation details need to be defined in the Metadata Foundation capability so they can be enforced in the system landscape, and be transparent for people to review.
-They are used to control the actual data transformations and any failures or data quality breaches will be monitored and reported through the Metadata capability.
+They are used to control the actual data transformations.
+Any failures, or data quality breaches, will be monitored and can be reported through the Data Assurance Metadata capability.

 It looks Monolithic is it?

-For example, the data that is persisted in the Semantic Layer may actually be physically stored in multiple technologies, database instances, and even in different data centres for the same technology.
-The important factor here is that it is defined with the same ‘meaning’ irrespective of the technology or the geo-residency of the data.
+Thus, for example, the data persisted in the Semantic Layer may actually be physically stored in multiple technologies, database instances, and even in geographically different data centres.
+The important factor here is that it is defined with the same ‘meaning’ irrespective of the implementation details.

 How is it used?

-The Reference Data Architecture provides a standardised set of patterns that will be used within the more detailed and technology-specific Solution Architectures.
-We apply the appropriate characteristics of any logical component to its corresponding technical component.
+The Reference Data Assurance Framework provides a standardised set of patterns that will be used within the more detailed and technology-specific Solution Architectures.
+The appropriate characteristics of any logical component will be applied to its corresponding technical component.
 For example, ensuring that any mapping failures from a Transformation component are monitored and notified to the Data Assurance Metadata capability.

-In this way we can ensure that wherever we look across the System Landscape, we will see the same data behaviours being applied.
-For example, the way that transformations are handled across the resulting System Landscape, will always ensure the definitions, control and monitoring will conform to the prescribed standards.
+In this way, we can ensure that wherever we look across the System Landscape, we will see the same data controls and behaviours being applied.